Attackly/VidLocker/README.md

 # VidLocker
 ## Description
 VidLocker is a full-stack web application that allows users to download and manage videos efficiently.
 The backend is built using Rust, while the frontend is written in SvelteKit.

+## Why
+It was mainly for VTubers.
+After the "Termination" of Selen Tatsuki.
+It aims at Preserving the Livestreams and videos of talents.

 ## Features (as of now)
 - Video download